kexiZeroing/kexiZeroing.github.io/src/posts/server-sent-events-with-examples.md

 });
 ```

+`TextEncoder.encode()` is used to convert a string of text into a sequence of bytes using a specific encoding.
+It is used with APIs that expect encoded text. `TextDecoder` is the counterpart to `TextEncoder`.
+It's used to convert a sequence of bytes back into a string of text, like reading text from binary data sources.

 `start(controller)` method is called immediately when the object is constructed.
 It aims to get access to the stream source, and do anything else required to set up the stream functionality.
 The `controller` parameter passed to this method can be used to control the stream's state and internal queue.

 `cancel()` method will be called if the app signals that the stream is to be cancelled (e.g. if `ReadableStream.cancel()` is called).